mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests.md

 # Types of conclusions

 Sometimes you just want to describe one variable, but mostly you use it to show which direction a population differs in in comparison to a theorethical distribution or in comparison to another group.
+Although these types of descriptions don't need statistical tests, I'll describe them here since they can be a part of interpreting the statistical test results.

 One sample tests are done when you want to find out whether your measurements differ from some kind of theorethical distribution.
 For example: you might want to find out whether you have a dice that doesn't get the random result you'd expect from a dice.
 In this case you'd expect that the dice would throw 1 to 6 about 1/6th of the time.